 This article highlights the five fundamentals I’ve found to be key to every type of change programme.
 Subsequent articles will provide helpful tips based on i-Realise’s 25 years successfully leading change programmes.
 Too often we encounter projects where the team spend more time arguing about the approach than the content and outcomes of the change itself.
-Over the next three months we’ll publish articles that share our methodology – with some case studies to bring it to life.
+During this series of articles, we’ll share our methodology – with some case studies to bring it to life.
 So you can focus on what’s important.

 1. Analysis vs. change management

 Typically, those individuals who excel in understanding & designing processes are not necessarily effective at generating the enthusiasm necessary to make process change stick.
 Conversely, change managers tend to be very good at getting people motivated and mobilised to embrace change, but often lack the structured thinking need to design workable solutions.

 A good methodology combines both and we’ve learned how to help analysts to be better with people and vice versa.

 When executing process improvement and business change, one of the key challenges is balancing the need for visionary thinking with detailed analysis and design.
 Communicating a vision requires a knack for presenting the future simply and schematically, whereas implementation will fail without a good understanding of detail.
 The key is knowing when and how to focus on more communication vs detailed precision.